paul/resume/content/index.markdown

 Professional Summary
 ---

 A highly-motivated professional software developer, with a proven track record of developing software through all stages, from idea to deployment.
-My current areas of focus are using Rest web services and Ruby to solve problems for other developers.
+My current areas of focus are using REST web services and Ruby to solve problems for other developers.
+I also thrive in a fast-paced startup environment, and am capable at all levels of development and deployment of software applications.

 Accomplishments
 ---

  - Re-architected an existing infrastructure to be more scalable and maintainable, as well as achieved and order of magnitude improvement in processing capability.
  - Supported and encouraged a team to transition to using automated unit and functional testing where there previously was none.
- - Successfully changed a team to using agile methodologies for software development, replacing the previous ad-hoc methods.
+ - Successfully led an engineering team to using agile methodologies for software development, replacing the previous ad-hoc methods.
  - Created specifications from (sometimes ambiguous) customer and business stakeholder requirements.
  - Participated in design and implementation of a complete rewrite of DataMapper.
 Formerly one of the lead developers, and mentored newcomers and developers with contributing.
  - Practical experience with EC2 and Rackspace Cloud, as well as bare-metal servers.
 Set up continuous integration and continuous deployment software and processes.